wilkin547/docs.es-es/docs/framework/wcf/feature-details/how-to-dynamic-update.md

     ```

     > [!NOTE]
-    > <span data-ttu-id="a4bb5-131">Como el método para proporcionar un nuevo RoutingConfiguration se incluye en la extensión de servicio RoutingExtension, pueden proporcionarse nuevos objetos RoutingConfiguration en cualquier parte del modelo de extensibilidad de WCF que tiene o puede obtener una referencia a ServiceHost o ServiceExtensions (como en otros ServiceExtension).</span><span class="sxs-lookup"><span data-stu-id="a4bb5-131">Since the method for providing a new RoutingConfiguration is contained in the RoutingExtension service extension, new RoutingConfiguration objects can be provided anywhere in the WCF extensibility model that has or can obtain a reference to the ServiceHost or ServiceExtensions (such as in another ServiceExtension).</span></span>
+    > <span data-ttu-id="1ebe8-131">Como el método para proporcionar un nuevo RoutingConfiguration se incluye en la extensión de servicio RoutingExtension, pueden proporcionarse nuevos objetos RoutingConfiguration en cualquier parte del modelo de extensibilidad de WCF que tiene o puede obtener una referencia a ServiceHost o ServiceExtensions (como en otros ServiceExtension).</span><span class="sxs-lookup"><span data-stu-id="1ebe8-131">Since the method for providing a new RoutingConfiguration is contained in the RoutingExtension service extension, new RoutingConfiguration objects can be provided anywhere in the WCF extensibility model that has or can obtain a reference to the ServiceHost or ServiceExtensions (such as in another ServiceExtension).</span></span>

-## <a name="example"></a><span data-ttu-id="a4bb5-132">Ejemplo</span><span class="sxs-lookup"><span data-stu-id="a4bb5-132">Example</span></span>
+## <a name="example"></a><span data-ttu-id="1ebe8-132">Ejemplo</span><span class="sxs-lookup"><span data-stu-id="1ebe8-132">Example</span></span>

-<span data-ttu-id="a4bb5-133">A continuación se muestra una lista completa de la aplicación de consola usada en este ejemplo:</span><span class="sxs-lookup"><span data-stu-id="a4bb5-133">The following is a complete listing of the console application used in this example:</span></span>
+<span data-ttu-id="1ebe8-133">A continuación se muestra una lista completa de la aplicación de consola utilizada en este ejemplo:</span><span class="sxs-lookup"><span data-stu-id="1ebe8-133">The following is a complete listing of the console application used in this example:</span></span>

 ```csharp
 //-----------------------------------------------------------------